gcristian/minka/README.md

 - you cannot build something like ElasticSearch within Minka, but you could write similar interactions at a less stressing level.
 - you shouldnt balance web-application requests like you would with nGinx, nothing to do with that
 - run MapReduce jobs?, use Hadoop for that.
-- you read or you know there other tools like this already, yeah? may be, let me know I've needed them, they were to huge or too tiny.
+- you read or you know there other tools like this already, may be, the ones I evaluated were to huge and overkilling or too insufficient.

 Minka does not necessary fit a big-data environment, it's more to distribution and balancing like ZK is to coordination, a tool, not a platform.

 ## Where it was born:

-- in [Flowics]() we're a company for social media amplification, for which there's an ETL-like staging of info., before we can provide it to the frontend UI.
+- in [Flowics]() we're a company for social media amplification, for which there's an ETL-like staging of data before it cames out as information and we can provide it to the frontend UI.
 The need arose to satisfy the distribution and balance of fetchers from multiple sources like Facebook, Instagram, Twitter, that required to be coordinated, as an elastic always available service.

 I'm Cristian Gonzalez, I've been coding more time than the time I had not :)

-You can reach me at gcristian@gmail, and at: [Linkedin](https://www.linkedin.com/in/gcristian)
+You can reach me for any doubt, at gcristian@gmail, and at: [Linkedin](https://www.linkedin.com/in/gcristian)